 What are the most important contemporary water-human problematiques?

-ESRs 1 to 5 will collectively develop a diagnostic framework for the identification of the major water problématiques looking at syndromes, symptoms, drivers and causes of human-water crises.
+ESRs 1, 3, 5, and 7 will collectively develop a diagnostic framework for the identification of the major water problématiques looking at syndromes, symptoms, drivers and causes of human-water crises.
 Individually the different ESR projects will focus on five key problématiques.

 - ESR01 - Multi-level assessment of water stress and institutional dynamics in the water-climate-conflict nexus

 - ESR03 - Water scarcity and migration in East Africa

 - ESR05 - Managing urban water demand across multiple spatio-temporal scales

 - ESR07 - From participation to co-production of socio-hydrological knowledge